ADGEfficiency/data-science-south/content/lessons/git.md

 ### Status

-The `$ git status` command allows you to check the status of your repository:
+The `git status` command allows you to check the status of your repository:

 ```shell-session
 $ git status